machariamuguku/BuyQuotes/README.md

 BuyQuotes is a Nodejs eCommerce app that enables you to buy quotes [online](https://buyquotes.herokuapp.com) using [MPESA](https://en.wikipedia.org/wiki/M-Pesa) on your phone and have them delivered to your email.

+<a href="https://www.linkedin.com/posts/machariamuguku_nodejs-express-mpesa-activity-6512662936660516865-EXb3">Linked-in post on the motivation and what I learnt doing this Project</a>

 ## Demo Site

 [buyquotes.herokuapp.com](https://buyquotes.herokuapp.com)